VyperGroup/specifications-v4/README.md

 # TOMPHTTP Specifications

+> Notice: Some of the documentation pages aren't finished yet including: BareServer

 ## What is TOMP?

 TOMP (acronym for Too Many Proxies) is an organization containing new standards and implementations for web proxies built on Service Workers.